Ashley Middendorf of Smithton, Illinois,

 And don’t forget to promote your page on Facebook and Twitter.

 Only have time to send an email or two to family and friends?
 No problem.
 Tell them you need their help.
 Ask them to share your message with their friends and family or create their own page to raise awareness.
-Or they can donate directly by clicking here.
+Or they can donate directly by clicking on the donate button below.

-We hope you will consider joining others to fund research for treatments and cures.
+We hope you will consider joining others to fund research for treatments and a cure.

 Please know that your contributions are tax-deductible to the full extent allowed by law because we are a charitable, 501(c)(3) organization.
 EIN 33-0712327.